omartinez182/numerical-methods-and-algorithms/README.md

 # Numerical Methods &amp; Optimization Algorithms

-The idea of this implementation was to understand numerical methods and optimization algorithms better through their implementation in Python.
+The purpose of this implementation was to understand numerical methods and optimization algorithms better through their implementation in Python.

 All of the UI/Server is handled in Shiny<b>(R)</b>, and the back-end runs on a Python script.